Fred Astaire: Marriage and family

 On June 24, 1980, at the age of 81, he married a second time.
 Robyn Smith was 45 years his junior and a jockey who rode for Alfred Gwynne Vanderbilt Jr. (she also dated Vanderbilt in the 1970s), and appeared on the cover of Sports Illustrated on July 31, 1972.

 Astaire's life has never been portrayed on film.
 He always refused permission for such portrayals, saying, "However much they offer me—and offers come in all the time—I shall not sell."
 Astaire's will included a clause requesting that no such portrayal ever take place; he commented, "It is there because I have no particular desire to have my life misinterpreted, which it would be."
+Strangely, however, Astaire's estate did not maintain the film rights for his 1959 autobiography, Steps in Time, which were ultimately sold to Sony.

-On December 5, 2021, Tom Holland announced that he would be portraying Astaire in an upcoming biopic.
+On December 5, 2021, Tom Holland announced that he would be portraying Astaire in an upcoming biopic directed by Paul King and penned by Steven Levenson.
+Prior Hollywood productions depicting Astaire relied on separate biographical rights and archival footage.

 Interests and politics

 Intensely private, Astaire was rarely seen on the Hollywood social scene.
-Instead, he devoted his spare time to his family and his hobbies, which included horse racing, playing the drums, songwriting, and golfing.
-He was good friends with David Niven, Randolph Scott, Clark Gable and Gregory Peck.
+Instead, he devoted his spare time to his family and his hobbies: horse racing, golf, playing the drums, and songwriting.
+He was good friends with David Niven, Randolph Scott, Clark Gable, and Gregory Peck.
 Niven described him as "a pixie—timid, always warm-hearted, with a penchant for schoolboy jokes."
 In 1946, his horse Triplicate won the Hollywood Gold Cup and San Juan Capistrano Handicap.
 He remained physically active well into his eighties.
 He took up skateboarding in his late seventies and was awarded a life membership in the National Skateboard Society.
 At 78, he broke his left wrist while skateboarding in his driveway.

 Always immaculately turned out, Astaire and Cary Grant were called "the best-dressed actor[s] in American movies".
 Astaire remained a male fashion icon even into his later years, eschewing his trademark top hat, white tie, and tails, which he hated.
 Instead, he favored a breezy casual style of tailored sport jackets, colored shirts, and slacks—the latter usually held up by the distinctive use of an old tie or silk scarf in place of a belt.

 Astaire was a Republican and a charter member of the Hollywood Republican Committee.